 The presence of these magnificent creatures contributes to the allure of both nations.
 Rwanda is home to approximately one-third of the world’s mountain gorilla population, totaling around 880 individuals.
 Uganda, with a robust conservation effort, harbors a staggering 480 gorillas, constituting over half of the global population.
 Rwanda’s ten habituated gorilla groups are complemented by one group in Mgahinga and a remarkable 19 groups in Bwindi Impenetrable Forest National Park.

-Trek Africa Tours recognizes the complexities of this decision and offers a wealth of relevant and detailed information.
+Trek Africa Expeditions recognizes the complexities of this decision and offers a wealth of relevant and detailed information.
 With our expertise, you can make an informed selection between Uganda and Rwanda, ensuring that your gorilla tracking journey becomes an unforgettable expedition tailored to your preferences.